 For ad hoc wireless networks, we proposed a generalized random mobility model capable of capturing several scenarios, including hotspots and displacement dependent speed distributions.
 The analytical framework we presented for the long-run analysis of this generic mobility model over one-dimensional mobility terrains provided closed form expressions for the long-run location and speed distributions.
-We also provided an extension on our results so that they can be used to examine the effects of acceleration characteristics of vehicles on the longrun location and speed distributions.
-Our example scenarios verify the usefulness of our analytical framework for the mobility analysis and yield significant insights into how realistic mobility scenarios can be brought into the capacity analysis of wireless ad hoc networks.
+We also provided an extension on our results so that they can be used to examine the effects of acceleration characteristics of vehicles on the long-run location and speed distributions.
+Our example scenarios verify the usefulness of our analytical framework.
 Future work will consider the extension of these results to two-dimensional regions.